stefan-hoeck/idris2-parser/docs/src/Intro.md

 ## Code reuse?

-What was shown above, is of course not a very nice way for writing a lexer, and it can be quite error prone, since we do everything manually.
+What was shown above, is of course not a very nice way for writing a lexer, and it can be quite error-prone, since we do everything manually.
 For instance, the fact that we have to intertwine the lexing of literals and symbols makes it impossible to reuse these functions in other lexers.
 Let's try and do better.
 At first,